billpg/HashBack/README.md

 required to be listed and the others are to be ignored.
 (The above example shows a future version yet to be written.)

 The object inside the `DRAFTY-DRAFT-2` object must contan two properties:
-- `Dedication` - This must have the fixed sring value `"3imEWtSTqtd8QsFgJUVKG+QfVS0JmGIkAnnyJdtLkqufqdxI"`.
+- `Dedication` - This must have the fixed sring value shown above.
   - As this specific string would not appear by accident, if a file with this value at this location is found at this URL, the issuer can be reasonably certain it is communicting with a service that implements this exchange.
 - `PostHandlerUrl` - The URL where hhe remaining POST requests of this exchange should be sent to.
   - If starting with `/`, the rules of relative URLs apply.